 About dates - if you want to create a schedule that accurately reflects a loan's origination date (the day the money is borrowed) and the first payment date followed by regularly scheduled payments, then use our amortization schedule.

 Don't over pay, don't under collect.
-If you need to track payments on the exact date they are paid (or missed) for whatever amount, then use our time value of money calculator.
+If you need to track payments on the exact date they are paid (or missed) for whatever amount, then use our Ultimate Financial Calculator.

 Since the calculator will solve for multiple unknowns, it can easily be used to answer the following questions: